DaveBeetle/kickstarter-landing/README.md

  - [Figma Design](https://www.figma.com/file/Ujp7bCFuvuJlkn8TSbQPSZ/Kickstarter_FE-students?node-id=19655-32&t=c30TxunC0vhFjzJZ-0/)

 ## Description
 Landing page implementation using JavaScript.
 Added animations.
 The implementation has a desktop version, a tablet version and a mobile version.
+Implemented a slider for tablet and mobile versions.

 ## Technologies
 - HTML